Global dimension function on stability conditions and Gepner equations: Introduction

 \subsection{Contents}

 The paper is organized as follows.

-In Section~\ref{sec:pre}, we collect basics about stability conditions.
+In Section~\ref{sec:pre}, we collect basic facts about stability conditions.
 In Section~\ref{sec:gldim}, we introduce the global dimension function $\gldim$ and study its general properties.
 In particular, we discuss its relation with total stability and Serre functors.
-For a type A quiver, we give a description of all totally stable stability conditions in Proposition~\ref{pp:A} and an explicit formula for calculating $\gldim$ in such a situation (cf. Proposition~\ref{pp:gd=}).
+For a type A quiver, we give a description of all total stability conditions in Proposition~\ref{pp:A} and an explicit formula for calculating $\gldim$ in such a situation (cf. Proposition~\ref{pp:gd=}).

 In Section~\ref{sec:Dynkin} and Section~\ref{sec:here}, we study the case of the bounded derived category $\DQ$ of an acyclic quiver $Q$.
 In Theorem~\ref{thm:last}, we show that when $Q$ is a Dynkin quiver, the minimal value $1-2/h$ of $\gldim$ is attained by a unique solution of the Gepner equation \eqref{eq:GP}.
 Moreover, in Theorem~\ref{thm:Dynkin}, we show that the image of $\Stab\DQ/\CC$ under $\gldim$ is $[1-\frac{2}{h},+\infty)$ for a Dynkin quiver $Q$; and in Theorem~\ref{thm:here}, we show that the image of $\gldim$ is $[1,+\infty)$ for a non-Dynkin acyclic quiver $Q$.